 - Successful completion of one semester of a graduate-level reading course approved by the musicology faculty.

 - Two years of course work inthe language with passing grades in the last ten years.

 - Successful completion of a standardized exam administered by a language department or program, as approved by the musicology faculty.

 - Written examination administered by the musicology faculty.
 The exam will consist of a short article in the designated language, which the student will summarize and from which he/she will translate a short excerpt.

-The final examination will be written, and will cover general knowledge of musicology, theory, pedagogy, and the student's anticipated thesis topic.
-The examination committee will consist of two faculty members from the musicology area and one from music theory or another area outside of musicology, chosen by the advisor in consultation with the student and approved by the musicology faculty.
+The final examination will be written and will cover general knowledge of musicology, theory, pedagogy, and the student's anticipated thesis topic.
+The examination committee will consist of three faculty members chosen in consultation with the advisor and approved by the musicology faculty.
 At least two committee members must be from the musicology area.

 Thesis (2 s.h.)

 Before the end of the second year of residency the student must present a thesis topic to the musicology faculty, along with the name of the advisor.
-When the faculty have approved the topic and the advisor, the student and advisor together will choose a committee, which will consist of two faculty members from the musicology area (including the advisor) and one from another area (within or outside the School of Music).
-The student then will submit to the committee a formal proposal, which will include a review of previous research in the topic, a justification for further work, an outline or table of contents, and a selected bibliography.
+When the faculty have approved the topic and the advisor, the student and advisor together will choose a committee, which will consist of three faculty members, with at least two from the musicology area (including the advisor) The student then will submit to the committee a formal proposal, which will include a review of previous research in the topic, a justification for further work, an outline or table of contents, and a selected bibliography.
 The thesis must be completed within one year of passing the Final Examination.